Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Introduction

 This paper is organized as follows.
-Section \Rmnum{2} introduces the existing BLS algorithms on added nodes based on the generalized inverse solution, and summarizes the construction model and learning procedure of BLS.
+Section \Rmnum{2} introduces the existing generalized inverse solutions for the BLS with added nodes, and summarizes the construction model and learning procedure of BLS.
 Then for BLS, we propose the ridge solution by inverse Cholesky factorization in Section \Rmnum{3}, and propose the ridge solution based on the ridge inverse in Section \Rmnum{4}.
-Section \Rmnum{5} compares the expected computational complexities of the presented BLS algorithms, and evaluates these BLS algorithms by numerical experiments.
+Section \Rmnum{5} compares the expected computational complexities of the presented BLS algorithms, evaluates these BLS algorithms by numerical experiments, and introduces several implementation aspects of the inverse Cholesky factorization, which include parallelization, memory saving, square-root free and division free.
 Finally, we make conclusion in Section \Rmnum{6}.